Slash89-byte/AMZSCAN/ENHANCED_PROFIT_CALCULATOR_QUESTIONS.md

 ### ❌ **Missing Fee Types:**
-1. **Storage Fee** - Monthly warehouse storage costs
+1. **Storage Fee** - Monthly warehouse storage costs do some researcj on how this should be implemented first and then create a document explaining your approach
-2. **Prep Fee** - Product preparation services
+2. **Prep Fee** - Product preparation services should be configurable directly in the anaylyis
-3. **Inbound Shipping** - Shipping products to Amazon warehouses
+3. **Inbound Shipping** - Shipping products to Amazon warehouses since multiple products are shipped together, just make a configurable field about how much shipping cost per item
-4. **Digital Services Fee** - Amazon advertising, brand registry, etc.
+4. **Digital Services Fee** - Amazon advertising, brand registry, etc. configurable as well, default to 0
 5. **Miscellaneous Fees** - Returns, disposals, high-volume listing fees
-6. **VAT on Fees** - VAT applied to Amazon's service fees
+6. **VAT on Fees** - VAT applied to Amazon's service fees this should coalculated from all the fees already planned. also since VAT will be retrieved all VAT fees needs to be removed from the cost

 ---